-Again, the fact that Russia was in transition does not explain this away; unless the management of the Murmansk Trawler Fleet collectively lived inside a loony asylum, Browder's story seems entirely incredible.
+Again, the fact that Russia was in transition does not explain this away; I have lived through a transition from socialism to capitalism and unless the management of the Murmansk Trawler Fleet collectively lived inside a loony asylum, Browder's story seems entirely incredible.
 This in turn leaves open the question of how and why Browder became involved with the Russian privatization program in the first place.
 As we'll see further on, this question is not of minor significance with respect to Bill Browder's role in Russia.